kof/node-xpkg/readme.md

     After you run `xpkg` with this example you will get bower.json and package.json generated, where package.json will additionally contain "bin" declaration and non of them will contain x-package specific declarations.

+### x-package.json5

+You can use [json5](https://github.com/aseemk/json5) format.
+F.e. you can leave trailing comma, add single line or multi line comments or leave keys without quotes, like in javascript.

+Also you can use .json extention but with json5 format inside.

 ### Cli